andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 print(result["messages"][-1].content)
 ```

-In the tutorials, we walked through two example questions in detail:

-1. **Question:**
+Two example questions are seen below:

-   *On average, which gender lives furthest from the store?*
+1. **Question:** *On average, which gender lives furthest from the store?*

 The agent:

 * Recognised this is a question about customer-level data
 * Used the *customer_details* table
 * Computed average distance by gender
 * Returned both the SQL and a clear explanation

-   We then verified its SQL in SQL Workbench to confirm that the query was correct.
+This was verified manually on the SQL database to confirm that the query was correct.

-2. **Question:**
-   *What is the average transaction value in September 2020 for male customers who have a credit score above 0.5?*
+2. **Question:** *What is the average transaction value in September 2020 for male customers who have a credit score above 0.5?*

 This required both tables and more careful logic.
-The agent:
+Here, the agent:

 * Filtered customers by gender and credit score
 * Joined to the *transactions* table
 * Correctly aggregated sales at the transaction level (summing by *transaction_id* first)
 * Then averaged these transaction values per customer

-   Again, we cross-checked the SQL and results in SQL Workbench and inspected the run in LangSmith to confirm that the agent followed the desired approach.
+Again, we cross-checked the SQL and results, and inspected the run in LangSmith to confirm that the agent followed the desired approach.

 These examples demonstrate that the agent is not just writing plausible SQL, but is actually **reasoning correctly about grain, joins, and aggregations**, guided by the system prompt and tools.